 Implementing MFA reduces the probability of data breaches, resulting in reduced investment.

-Major difference between 2FA and MFA is : In 2FA there are only two authentication methods: one traditional username-password and another one like (OTP, Push notifications).
-While in MFA there are no such restrictions you can opt for multiple authentication methods according to your way.
+The major difference between 2FA and MFA is: In 2FA there are only two authentication methods: one traditional username-password and another one like (OTP, Push notifications).
+While an MFA there are no such restrictions you can opt for multiple authentication methods according to your way.
 Combining all the given Multi-Factor Authentication (MFA) factors adaptive authentication makes the way.
 Adaptive Authentication together analyzes additional factors while authenticating.
 What adaptive authentication does is cross-check basic factors before providing access.